smartarch/robin/README.md

 }
 ```

-* Scopus, to get an api please check <https://dev.elsevier.com/>.
+* Scopus, to get an API access please check <https://dev.elsevier.com/>.
 The activation is immediate.
 Once the `key` is active, the following information must be added by the admin using this link: <http://127.0.0.1:8000/admin/query/queryplatform/add/>

 ```
 {